turingschool/gear-up/archive/pre-work/Mod0_Intro.markdown

  * When you consider the way you move through the world, what elements of your identity are you most aware of on a daily basis?
  * What strengths does your identity give you?
 How will you utilize those at Turing?
  * How do you think you could value the identies of those around you to bring out their strengths at Turing?
 Has there been a time where you were able to advocate or include people around you?
  * How will your strengths impact you as a teammate?
-What will you bring to the group?
+What will you bring to your cohort?